LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Introduction

 To evaluate the effectiveness and efficiency of the proposed approach, we conduct experiments on the widely-used C\# and Java datasets~\cite{parțachi2020flexeme,li2022utango,fan2024HD-GNN} with 1,612 and 14k \textit{tangled commits}.
-The evaluation results show that \textit{ColaUntangle} achieves better untangling results (i.e., 44\% and 100\% enhancement of effectiveness for C\# and Java, compared to the best-performing baseline).
-Overall, our work makes the following contributions: \begin{itemize}[leftmargin=*] \item \textbf{\textit{ColaUntangle}: a collaborative consultation model leveraging LLM-driven agents for commit untangling.} We propose \textit{ColaUntangle}, the first LLM-driven collaborative consultation model that untangles commits by considering explicit and implicit dependencies among code changes, simulating human collaborative decision-making to generate results and explanations. \item \textbf{Definition of explicit and implicit dependencies for commit untangling.} We define a clear and generalizable set of explicit and implicit dependencies between code changes, providing principled guidance that enables both automated and explainable commit untangling. \item \textbf{Extensive empirical evaluation.} We evaluate \textit{ColaUntangle} against the state-of-the-art approaches, and the results demonstrate its superior performance.
-Our tool and data are available at https://anonymous.4open.science/r/ColaUntangle-0109. \end{itemize}
+The evaluation results show that \textit{ColaUntangle} achieves better untangling results (i.e., 44\% and 82\% enhancement of effectiveness for C\# and Java, compared to the best-performing baseline).
+Overall, our work makes the following contributions: \begin{itemize} \item \textbf{\textit{ColaUntangle}: the first collaborative consultation model leveraging LLM-driven agents for commit untangling.} We propose \textit{ColaUntangle}, the first LLM-driven collaborative consultation model that untangles commits by considering explicit and implicit dependencies among code changes. \item \textbf{Formal and interpretable evidence framework.} We define a clear and generalizable set of Explicit and Implicit Dependencies between code changes.
+This principled evidence framework provides direct guidance for LLM reasoning, which is foundational for explainable untangling. \item \textbf{A unified LLM framework for explainable, human-aligned untangling.} We introduce a unified framework leveraging LLM-driven reasoning to infer semantics, robustly balance explicit and implicit dependencies, identify cosmetic edits and generate contextual explanations.
+Unlike prior black-box untangling models, this collaborative and human-centric architecture achieves explainable and interpretable untangling results. \item \textbf{Extensive empirical evaluation.} We evaluate \textit{ColaUntangle} against the state-of-the-art approaches, and the results demonstrate its superior performance.
+Beyond quantitative results, we conduct a detailed examination of both correctly untangled and misclassified cases, revealing how explainable reasoning contributes to accurate decisions and exposing the boundaries of current LLM-based untangling. \end{itemize}